More

 First Step to Multiplying Fractions: Modelling

-Using visual models as a learning aid makes the process of both teaching and learning more effective, fun, and interactive.
+Using visual models as a learning aid makes teaching and learning more effective, fun, and interactive.
 It is a student-centered approach that helps kids visualize key mathematical concepts, which further aids them in gaining a deeper understanding of the concept at a root level.

 For the teachers, visual models can trigger discussions of mathematical ideas and relations with previously known concepts.
-It helps them have a better understanding of the students’ grasp on the concept.
+It helps them better understand the students’ grasp of the concept.

-For that reason, teaching fraction multiplication initially through models and then proceeding towards standard procedures would be the ideal approach.
+Therefore, teaching fraction multiplication initially through models and then proceeding toward standard procedures would be the ideal approach.

-To begin with, Fraction Multiplication can take up 3 different forms.
+To begin with, Fraction Multiplication can take 3 different forms.

 Level 1A: Whole × Fraction